Gabriattochavarriacr/PEA/README.md

 # PEA
 Automation project presented at the Hackathon Costa Rica 2023, in which together with my group, we obtained two awards, one in the category • Category 2: Problem solving at the national/community level, and for the excellent use of Artificial Intelligence, we gave an award in the • Additional Category: AI Technology Exhibition.
+The complete project will soon be available on the website that I am finishing designing.